-This information applies to SwaggerHub SaaS and SwaggerHub On-Premise 1.20.0 and later.
+This feature applies to OpenAPI 2.x and 3.0 APIs in SwaggerHub SaaS and SwaggerHub On-Premise 1.20.0 and later.
+Not supported for AsyncAPI and OpenAPI 3.1.

 SwaggerHub OpenAPI Editor and interactive API documentation use a technique called lazy loading to optimize loading of external